Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Theoretical Results

-Considering the lines defined in Eqs.~\eqref{eq:lam2_prime}, when the slopes are positive and y-intercepts are negative (which we observe to be true for all our experiments, but in principle, it may not always be true), then the implications of Rolle's Theorem can be summarized in a simplified form: a cooperative optimum is guaranteed to exist when the the two layers have sufficiently similar timescales in that
+Considering the lines defined in \eqref{eq:lam2_prime}, when the slopes are positive and y-intercepts are negative (which we observe to be true for all our experiments, but in principle, it may not always be true), then the implications of Rolle's Theorem can be summarized in a simplified form: a cooperative optimum is guaranteed to exist when the the two layers have sufficiently similar timescales in that

-That is, $\chi$ is neither too large nor too small, which is exactly what we observed for Fig.~\ref{fig:layer_dominance}.
-Moreover, the criterion given by Eq.~\eqref{eq:guar} also guarantees that the convergence rate $\text{Re}(\overline{\lambda}_2(\delta)) $ of the multiplexed systems is faster than that for either system,
+That is, $\chi$ is neither too large nor too small.
+Moreover, the criterion given by \eqref{eq:guar} also guarantees that the convergence rate $\text{Re}(\overline{\lambda}_2(\delta)) $ of the multiplexed system is faster than that for either system,

-In Fig.~\ref{fig:SimpleNetwork}, we study the combined effects of the asymmetry parameter $\delta$ and rate-scaling parameter $\chi$ on the convergence rate for the multiplex network that was visualized in the second column of Fig.~\ref{fig2}.
-In Fig.~\ref{fig:SimpleNetwork}(A), we plot $\overline{\lambda}_2(\delta)$ versus $\delta$ for several choices of $\chi$.
-These curves are identical to the black curves that were shown in Fig.~\ref{fig:layer_dominance}(A).
-Observe for $\chi\in \{0.15,0.25,0.5\}$ that the optimum is cooperative, which agrees with our predicted range of $\chi$ given by Eq.~\eqref{eq:guar}.
-This range is indicated by the shaded region in Fig.~\ref{fig:SimpleNetwork}(B), where solid and dashed black lines illustrate Eqs.~\eqref{eq:lam2_prime}, and their intersections with the x-axis yield the critical values of $\chi$ that are defined by Eqs.~\eqref{eq:critical_chi}.
+In Fig.~\ref{fig:optima_Simple}, we study the combined effects of the asymmetry parameter $\delta$ and rate-scaling parameter $\chi$ on the convergence rate for the multiplex network that was visualized in the second column of Fig.~\ref{fig:behaviors_toy}(A).
+In Fig.~\ref{fig:optima_Simple}(A), we plot $\text{Re} \left(\overline{\lambda}_2(\delta) \right)$ versus $\delta$ for several choices of $\chi$.
+Observe for $\chi\in \{0.15,0.25,0.5\}$ that the optimum is cooperative, which agrees with our predicted range given by \eqref{eq:guar}.
+This range is indicated by the shaded region in Fig.~\ref{fig:optima_Simple}(B), where solid and dashed black lines illustrate \eqref{eq:lam2_prime}, and their intersections with the x-axis yield the critical values of $\chi$ that are defined by \eqref{eq:critical_chi}.
 The colored lines depict empirically observed values of $\frac{d}{d\delta} \text{Re}(\lambda_2)$ that were computed directly from $\mathbb{L}(\omega,\delta)$ with several choices of coupling strength $\omega$.
 Interestingly, our theoretical predictions for $\hat{\chi}(\pm 1)$ appear to describe the x-axis intercepts for all of these $\omega$ values, which is surprising since our derivation has assumed the limit large $\omega$.